 Coming from London – a city known for its diversity – to a place that is predominately white has heightened my self-awareness and highlighted the impact a lack of diversity can cause.
 On top of this, the culture at university revolves around drinking and partying, which predominantly appeals to White British students and can, at times, make those from a minority group feel further isolated from their peers.

 Heading into university, I had ambition to gain the experience needed to fulfil my goal to become an aspiring journalist at a big organisation.
 I’ve since found journalism to be a particularly challenging, competitive, and demanding industry in which people from ethnic minorities struggle to get a foot in the door.
 While taking part in community radio and gaining work experience at the Home Office have been helpful for me, getting work experience at a relevant organisation has been harder than expected.
 And while the lecturers on the course have been good at opening our eyes to what it is like to work in such a competitive industry, not all of them can relate to my specific position.

-As conversations around race and diversity continue a year after the death of George Floyd, I feel like more needs to be done at university to improve the experience for minority groups.
+As conversations around race and diversity continue a year after the death of George Floyd, I feel like – as a Black student – more needs to be done at university to improve the experience for minority groups.
 Some students on my course, from various minority backgrounds, have gone through things many students don’t think about – such as being unable to afford a taxi to get news stories, to not being able to relate to reading lists provided for our modules.
 I have experienced times where a particular lecturer would make digs under their breath, and I question if this relates to my work abilities or the colour of my skin.